 Template: We reserve the right to cancel an appointment.
 Should such a cancellation occur within 48 hours prior to your appointment time, a new appointment will be scheduled without additional fees, based on availability.

 6. Flexible policy

-Template: Appointments are of high importance and keeping scheduled bookings helps keep costs low for you.
-We realise that unforeseen circumstances might require schedule adjustments.
+Template: Appointments are of high importance, and keeping scheduled bookings helps keep costs low for you.
+We realize that unforeseen circumstances might require schedule adjustments.
 If you need to cancel an appointment, we request at least 24 hours’ notice, if possible.

 A set of strong salon booking and cancellation policies can help make managing your business easier.
 Square Appointments includes tools that help you communicate your policies to your clients, whether it is on your website, booking site or through notifications.
 With Square Appointments, you can customize your email reminders and confirmations to include your policies so clients receive them directly in their inbox.